 Dragons are also popular in Western culture as a symbol in Chinese tattoos.

 Placement of Chinese Tattoos

-Depending on what you are getting the best placement will differ.
-For characters the places are many.
-You can have them done on your chest, wrist, foot, ankle, neck, arm, leg, or any area of the back.
+Depending on the design of your tattoo, the placement will differ.
+For characters, the places are many.
+You can have them done on your chest, wrist, foot, ankle, neck, arm, leg, or back.
 Some like them large and some like them small.
-Many women go for smaller versions.
-The tattoo that reads “dream” above my breast is only about two inches tall and a little over an inch across.
-(And yes I made sure the meaning was correct first!)
-Dragons are best in a medium to large size and are often found on the chest or the back.
+Many women go for smaller designs.
+Dragons are best in a medium to large size and look good on the chest or the back.
 Zodiac signs can also be either small or large and can go anywhere characters can go.